Diving (sport): Competitive diving

 Most diving competitions consist of three disciplines: 1 m and 3 m springboards, and the platform.
 Competitive athletes are divided by gender, and often by age group.
 In platform events, competitors are allowed to perform their dives on either the five, seven and a half (generally just called seven), nine, or ten meter towers.
 In major diving meets, including the Olympic Games and the World Championships, platform diving is from the 10 meter height.

 Divers have to perform a set number of dives according to established requirements, including somersaults and twists.
 Divers are judged on whether and how well they completed all aspects of the dive, the conformance of their body to the requirements of the dive, and the amount of splash created by their entry to the water.
 A possible score out of ten is broken down into three points for the takeoff (meaning the hurdle), three for the flight (the actual dive), and three for the entry (how the diver hits the water), with one more available to give the judges flexibility.

 The raw score is multiplied by a degree of difficulty factor, derived from the number and combination of movements attempted.
 The diver with the highest total score after a sequence of dives is declared the winner.

 Synchronized diving

 Synchronized diving was adopted as an Olympic sport in 2000.
 Two divers form a team and perform dives simultaneously.
 The dives are identical.
-It used to be possible to dive opposites, also known as a pinwheel, but this is no longer part of competitive synchronized diving.
+It used to be possible to dive opposites, also known as a pinwheel, but this is no longer part of competitive synchronised diving.
 For example, one diver would perform a forward dive and the other an inward dive in the same position, or one would do a reverse and the other a back movement.
 In these events, the diving would be judged both on the quality of execution and the synchronicity – in timing of take-off and entry, height and forward travel.